 If you feel inclined to reach out to me, you know how to contact me.”

-For instance, here’s an excerpt from one of the three love letters, straight from Alexandre Cormont’s 49-freaking-dollar eBooklet titled 70 Pro Tips To Get Her Back:
+Here’s one example from Alexandre Cormont’s 49-freaking-dollar pamphlet, 70 Pro Tips To Get Her Back:

 “Sadly, I understood this all far too late.
 Worst of all, I thought it was your fault.
 I know some of my words and actions hurt you, and I’m sorry for that, but I think you know me well enough to know that was never my intention.
 I acted this way because I was unable to control my emotions and think about the consequences of my actions.
 At first, I didn’t want to write this letter, mainly because of pride, but also because I respect your decision.